NSS-Workshops/agentic-ai/src/sections/iterative-development/02-cross-task-context-memory-bank/index.md

 ### Context Continuity

-When you start a new RooCode session, the Memory Bank ensures continuity by:
-- Providing the AI with your project's history
-- Maintaining awareness of previous decisions
-- Understanding your current progress and goals
-- Preserving your coding patterns and preferences
+When you start a new RooCode session, the Memory Bank ensures continuity by providing the AI with your project's history, maintaining awareness of previous decisions, understanding your current progress and goals, and preserving your coding patterns and preferences.

 ### Updating Context

 As you work, the Memory Bank automatically updates based on your conversations.
-However, you can also manually update files when:
-- You make significant architectural decisions
+However, you can also manually update files when you make significant architectural decisions, your project requirements change, you complete major milestones, or you establish new coding patterns.
-- Your project requirements change
-- You complete major milestones
-- You establish new coding patterns

 ### Cross-Mode Consistency

-The Memory Bank ensures that all RooCode modes (Architect, Ask, Code, Debug) have access to the same context, providing:
+The Memory Bank ensures that all RooCode modes (Architect, Ask, Code, Debug) have access to the same context, providing consistent architectural guidance, aligned implementation approaches, coherent problem-solving strategies, and unified coding standards.
-- Consistent architectural guidance
-- Aligned implementation approaches
-- Coherent problem-solving strategies
-- Unified coding standards

 ## Best Practices for Memory Bank Usage